PayneLab/organoid_scp/README.md

 In collaboration with the Van Ry and Kelly labs at BYU.

+## Info about what to do next

+If you're new to this project, there's a Google Doc and Google Drive folder with detail information about where we are and what to do next.
+Talk with Sam if you don't have it.

 ## `oscutils` software package

 A lot analysis functions for this project are contained within a Python package included in the repository called `oscutils` (Organoid Single-Cell UTILitieS).
 To install and use it, follow the instructions in [`oscutils/README.md`](https://github.com/PayneLab/organoid_scp/blob/main/oscutils/README.md).